I am a UK-born, Oregon-based artist running experimental curatorial projects focused on:

 Research workshops and curatorial projects bringing together art and mathematics

 Representation and Abstraction, School of CEM, February 27th – March 2nd, 2018.
-An exhibition of work from my developing artist’s ethnography of communication in research mathematics, a creative project exploring the interpersonal, material and situated aspects of mathematical work.
-This exhibition also showcases the culmination of a short project bringing undergraduates in fine art and in mathematics together, presenting a record of the encounter and their conversations.
-Featuring Tasneem Arif, Barney Brock, Rachel Brooks, Lucy Papadopoulos, Jacob Talkowski and Stephanie Tsoukala
+Culmination of a short project bringing undergraduates in fine art and in mathematics together, presenting a record of the encounter and their conversations.

 CORRESPONDENCE, February 2015.
 CORRESPONDENCE was an exhibition with components in physical and virtual realities, exploring how new technologies can change our idea of a public space.
 Sixteen artists were in this exhibition at Prestamex House, mirrored by a virtual version in Second Life, each version of the show having properties that the other lacked.
 See more at https://correspondencearchived.wordpress.com/.

-Every year, I co-curate the annual exhibition of the Bridges Conference for Mathematics and the Arts, with full responsibility for the physical hanging of a show that last year featured 115 international artists showing nearly 200 works of art.
+From 2014 – 2018, I co-curated the annual exhibition of the Bridges Conference for Mathematics and the Arts, with full responsibility for the physical hanging of a show that last year featured 115 international artists showing nearly 200 works of art.
 I have curated shows at the University of Jyväskylä, Finland, the University of Baltimore, Maryland, the famous Gwacheon National Science Museum, Seoul, and the University of Waterloo, Canada.